e-freiman/AlienWish/README.md

 **Key features:**

 * Notifications can be triggered not only by time, but also by location.
 Moreover, location may be set either as fixed coordinates or as keywords which are being searched on the map.
-Use case example for fixed location is when you ask your friend to buy a screwdriver when he happens to be in a household goods shop near his house.
+Use case example for fixed location is you ask your friend to buy a screwdriver when he happens to be in a household goods shop near his house.
 Keywords might be used when you don't care in which shop he buy you a screwdriver, he will be getting notifications every time when he is near a suitable shop.
 * Users should perform as little action as possible, especially ones who doing a favor.
 No registration, no other complications
 * This app can also be used for setting notifications for yourself, you can imagine that this app is your own reminder where your friends can add events (at least as long as you don't block them)
-* There are three main ways to show notifications which wait triggering: on the calendar, on the map and as a list, sorted by creation date
+* There are three main ways to show notifications which are waiting for triggering: on the calendar, on the map and as a list
+* Notifications are short simple text that is easy to enter and read on a smartphone

 **Distinctions**